obfuscatedgenerated/vscode-aura/README.md

 Reference to any ASUS products, services, processes, or other information and/or use of ASUS Trademarks does not constitute or imply endorsement, sponsorship, or recommendation thereof by ASUS.

+NOTE: Sometimes, new VSCode versions update Electron.
+When this happens, I need to manually recompile the native module.
+If you get an error about the module not being found, please open an issue and I'll get it fixed ASAP.
+This also drops support for older VSCode versions.
+If you know of a way I can prebuildify to support all Electron versions, please let me know.

 ## Features

 This extension controls the RGB lights on your devices to indicate the problems found in your code.